Messy Excel in.

 Thirty years in logistics, and I still spent the first days of every project cleaning data instead of doing the work.
 I built the tool I always wished I'd had.

 Seven years in strategic logistics at Volvo Cars, designing the company's logistics network strategy.
-Twice reached the finals of the Volvo Cars Technology and Innovation Award — the company-wide R&D recognition, where logistics submissions competed alongside the entire engineering organisation.
+Twice reached the finals of the Volvo Cars Technology and Innovation Award — the company-wide R&D recognition, where logistics submissions competed alongside the entire engineering organization.
 Before that, founder of Proxio AB, winner of the Grand Logistics & Transportation award for "Innovation of the Year," with ABB, Schenker, PostNord, ICA, and Sandvik as customers.
 Currently Product Owner of BI and Analytics at Stena Recycling Group.

 → Connect on LinkedIn